 Welcome to the grand old thirties, a defining period of a man’s life which often creeps up out of nowhere to bark a familiar set of orders.
-Grow up, revel in stability, get married and start a family.
+Grow up, stop going to rave parties, revel in stability, stop going to warehouse parties, get married, start going to random kid’s parties and start a family.
+The struggle is real.

-In the world of personal finance management, that’s easier said than done.
-No longer will a man at this stage be looking after himself, but possibly a partner, a child and a fresh mortgage.
-Diversity during this period is also rife which means that most men will be well into forging their future based on differing needs and circumstances.
+In the world of personal finance management though, that’s easier said than done.
+No longer will a man at this stage be looking after himself, but possibly a partner, a child and a fresh monetary wound they call a mortgage.
+Diversity during this period is also rife which means that most men will be well into forging their career based on differing needs and circumstances.

 “You should have an emergency fund set up for those unexpected, but guaranteed to occur at some point, expenses.”

 All of these factors still allude to one overbearing query: How can a man get ahead financially during this decade?

 The money pile doesn’t need to run thin just because your hair is.
 We talked to an expert in finance to score five money saving tips specifically curated to help you stay on top of the game.

 Forget about your Dirty Thirties for a second and spare a thought for his responsible mate, Thrifty Thirties.
 This guy gets zero action but all the boring responsibility that comes with ageing.
 One of the banes of his existences?
 Expenses.

 Luke Laretive who is the Senior Private Wealth Advisor over at Shaw & Partners explains that there is often a tendency to upgrade lifestyle as one’s income increases.
 This is especially true for some men during their thirties.

 “You might move into a nicer place, buy better quality clothes and instead of back packing through South America you’re booking a luxury yacht in Croatia.”

 “This is natural and the point of making more money.
 It’s good practice though to have a budget, save first and spend your money on things that matter to you.”